Skip to main content

 • Availability for any MCU containing a hardware MPU or MMU

-“Memory protection” can be described as a prevalent mechanism for controlling memory access rights.
-It is part of most modern processor architectures and operating systems.
-Its main goal is to stop specific tasks from accessing memory that hasn’t been allocated to them.
-This prevents possible bugs or even malware contained in one task from affecting the whole system.
+“Memory protection” is a critical mechanism for controlling memory access rights on modern processors.
+In an RTOS in an embedded System, its main goal is to stop specific tasks from accessing memory that hasn’t been allocated to them.
+This prevents bugs or malware in one task from affecting stability of the whole system.

 For memory protection to work, application tasks that may affect other tasks (or the OS itself) must be restricted from accessing things like the entire memory, special function registers and the OS’s control structures.